 The mantras resonate with the multitude of energies or forces that flow through us, and connect us.
 As we chant the mantras we align with those healing energies and the mind can get quieter, and the heart more easeful and open.
 The more we chant, the greater the cumulative effect over time.
 As ‘spiritual practice’ becomes regular, daily life and living blurs into practice – every moment is a teaching/learning, if we pay attention.

-I’ll leave you with a verse from the Chandi Paath below.
+’ll leave you with a verse from the Chandi Paath below.
 Through out the Chandi Paath we bow to the Goddess ask Her to give us Her form.
-One of her forms is a beautiful multi-armed feminine body bearing earthly utensils and weapons which can be activated by sacred mantra to cut through our obscurations, into the One Heart that holds us all, and is all of us.
-We have everything we need, we just have to turn in the right direction.
+One of her forms is a beautiful multi-armed feminine body.
+Bearing earthly utensils and weapons.
+Which can be activated by sacred mantra to cut through our obscurations.
+Into the One Heart that holds us all, and is all of us.
+We have everything we need.
+We just have to turn in the right direction.

 Raghu Markus and I chat in detail about some of this stuff and more on his Mindrolling Podcast where you can also preview some of the new chants.